Do You Know That...

-Honey bees are the backbone of US agriculture.
-Did you know that:
+Honey bees are the backbone of US agriculture: Honey bees:

-- Honey bees pollinate 50 different US crops valued at over $20 billion.
+- pollinate 50 different US crops valued at over $20 billion.

-- Honey bees pollinate $2.5 billion of California's almond production.
+- pollinate $2.5 billion of California's almond production.

-- Honey bees produce $150 million worth of honey and beeswax in the US.
+- produce $150 million worth of honey and beeswax in the US.

 - The average honey bee can fly at a speed of 15 miles per hour.